Monetize a Loyal Audience without Alienating more Casual Viewers who want to Sample Content

 We give publishers the ability to allow their subscribers to invite friends, family, or colleagues to view content they like.
 And no… it doesn’t mean opening up Pandora’s box.
 The publisher gets to decide who subscribers can share their content with and the type of access invitees get once they’ve signed up.

-Here are two examples how publishers can turn content sharing into an opportunity:
+Here are two examples of how publishers can turn content sharing into an opportunity:

 Publishers that want to offer group subscriptions like family or enterprise subscriptions should use an access management solution that provides delegated administration.
 Delegated access lets subscribers easily and securely invite their family or colleagues to get access without sharing their credentials.

-Invitation flows will help publishers drive fast organic growth and help prevent freeloading at the same time as users will be encouraged to invite others instead of sharing their password.
+Invitation flows will help publishers drive fast organic growth and help prevent freeloading at the same time as users will be encouraged to invite others instead of sharing their passwords.

 Publishers should not limit themselves to zero-party and first-party data for personalization.
 They should use a solution like Scaled Access that provides network insights.
 Knowing who invited who, lets you leverage recommender systems to increase conversion and engagement.
 You can recommend relevant content, offers, and ads to invited users based on the viewing habits or profile of the subscriber who invited them.
 Scaled Access will allow you to cater to your target audience’s needs and preferences at a whole new level.